 - 105 Falcon Road, SW11 2PF

-The restaurant doesn't seem to bill itself as Italian, but looks and feels like an Italian restaurant, with a very strong leaning toward seafood.
-Starters include asparagus wrapped in salmon, potato wedges, pasta, crab in choux pastry and a risotto marinara.
-There are many more I can't remember.
-Mains include roast knuckle of lamb, fillet of sea bass, ostrich steak and the 'Fish in a Tie plate'.
-There's a selection of desserts too, all reasonably priced, including the 'Black Tulip' — a crispy pancake with various fruit and things inside.
+On Robbie's 2006 visit, starters included asparagus wrapped in salmon, potato wedges, pasta, crab in choux pastry, and risotto marinara, while mains included roast knuckle of lamb, fillet of sea bass, ostrich steak and the 'Fish in a Tie plate' and desserts included the 'Black Tulip' — a crispy pancake with various fruit and things inside.